alexsabr/AS_Booksynthetized/networking.md

 With the rise  of the power of electronics alongside the fall of it's price, ethernet hubs, which repeats the signal it receives along all of it ports, making a network behave like a single big ethernet cable were replaced by ethernet switches, which tranmits ethernet packets only to the relevant port, segmenting the network and limiting it's congestion.
+This has been the downfall of point to many ethernet, toward a point to point architecture (even if the other point is a switch and not an end device !).

 If the first Ethernet norm provided 10 Mbit/s bitrate, standard have evolved and now ethernet exists in flavor of 100 Mbit/s  and 1 Gbit/s (40 and even
 100 Gbit/s ethernet exists but they currently used in datacenter and telecommunications operators backbones, and even faster ethernet is currently developed).